emmajanedrews/base-template/_posts/2017-11-10-is-moving-up-right-for-you.md

 Having a professional help you through this process will be key.
 This is especially the case if you need to list your current property, as well.
 In this situation, **the ideal outcome would be for you to close on your current and new property at the same time.**

 Moving up will cost you if it goes wrong.
 That’s why my team and I want to make sure you do it right. **We’ve got a great opportunity for you to learn more at our upcoming event.** We hope you’ll join us at rightsizing seminar at Arrowhead Country Club.
-You can RSVP and [**find all of the details here.**](http://www.nateshomes.com/VIP-Seminar)
+You can RSVP and [**find all of the details here.**](http://www.nateshomes.com/VIP-Seminar){: target="_blank"}

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.